nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 });
 ```

-- error handling with Axios interceptor for transforming error, for sideeffects React Query global handler is enough
+- error handling with Axios interceptor for transforming error, for side-effects React Query global handler is enough

 ```ts
 const queryClientConfig: QueryClientConfig = {